Doctor of Philosophy in Middle Eastern Languages and Cultures

 - Islamic Studies

-- Hebrew Bible/Ancient Near East - Please note that Professors Huehnergard and Hackett will not serve as the primary dissertation advisors for students admitted for fall 2015 and later
+- Hebrew Bible/Ancient Near East - Please note that Professors Huehnergard and Hackett will not serve as the primary dissertation supervisors for students admitted for fall 2015 and later.
+However, Professors Pat-El and Kaplan will continue to serve as dissertation supervisors.

 Admission to the doctoral program in Middle Eastern Languages and Cultures requires a master's degree in a Middle Eastern or related field and demonstrated language proficiency and academic writing abilities in English.
 Students of living languages are expected to have reached an advanced level on a nationally recognized scale.